ehud101/ROBIL/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;d. run the **ROBIL.x86_64** file(the executable file) you've just built and select this time the **Client** Option.

 Result: You should see now 2 robots (clients) each is controlled from its own environment.
-In RVIZ 2 maps should be developed independently- one for each robot client.
+In RVIZ, you should notice two maps being developed independently- one for each robot client.

 **Problem**: The TF (transformation frames) of the two clients are not synchronized, for this reason the two maps do not match.
 This is the next task of the project